PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Details on the ML models used in the benchmark

+FNO can be used to model transient dynamics in physics-based systems.
+Among the datasets introduced in Section~\ref{sec:datasets}, \texttt{2D\_ElPlDynamics} is the only one featuring time-dependent behavior with evolving topology.

-\paragraph{Training procedure.} The training was performed in a autoregressive manner: given the input fields at time $t$, the model has to predict the fields at time $t+dt$ very much like an explicit solver would do.
-Once trained, one may build the whole transient field prediction by applying the model recursively on the initial conditions.
-A key choice involves selecting inputs that are informative enough for the model to accurately predict the system dynamics.
+\paragraph{Training procedure.} The training is performed in an autoregressive manner: given the input fields at time $t$, the model predicts the fields at time $t + dt$, similarly to an explicit time integration scheme.
+Once trained, full trajectories are obtained by recursively applying the model starting from the initial condition.

-On top of the fields provided by the dataset (\texttt{U\_x} and \texttt{U\_y}) we added two coordinate fields (one for $x$ and one for $y$) and we computed a fifth input: a smoothed mask $\chi_{\Omega}^{\text{smooth}}$ as suggested by the original DAFNO paper \cite{liu2023domainagnos} along with being a drop in replacement of $\chi_{\Omega}$ in the DAFNO layers.
-This smooth quantity is richer than its discontinuous counterpart since it provides insight on how close we are from the border of the geometry.
-We are summarizing the input/output quantities in Table \ref{tab:learning_features}.
+The input features consist of the displacement fields provided by the dataset (\texttt{U\_x}, \texttt{U\_y}), augmented with spatial coordinate fields ($x$, $y$), which are commonly used in FNO-based models to encode positional information.

+As FNO operates on regular grids, the fields defined on unstructured meshes are first projected onto a regular grid before being processed by the network.
+After prediction, the output fields are projected back onto the original mesh to enable comparison with reference solutions.
+We summarize the input/output quantities in Table~\ref{tab:learning_features}.

 \newlength{\widthfigures} The training was parallelized on 40 GPUs (A100) and lasted 6 hours.
-Inference and thus testing can be performed on a single GPU to compute the metrics presented in Table \ref{tab:PLAID_benchmark}. \paragraph{Model and training parametrization.} We summarize the model parametrization in Table \ref{tab:param_dafno} and training procedure in Table \ref{tab:param_training}.
+Inference and testing can be performed on a single GPU to compute the metrics presented in Table~\ref{tab:PLAID_benchmark}.